louis77/valentina-go/README.md

 - Prepared statements work, the REST API doesn't supporting caching statements, so each execution of a prepared statement will send the full query text to the server
 - Expired REST sessions are automatically refreshed, queries will not fail because of an expired session
 - If your license allows only a limited number of REST connections, don't forget to set the maximum open connections, i.e.: `db.SetMaxOpenConns(3)`
+- "Notifications" are not supported through the REST API

 ## Contributing